Call for Doctoral Projects: Nexus – 2024 Cycle

 Selection criteria

-- Clear identification of the field of the exposome explored.
+- Clear identification of the scope of the exposome being explored.

-- Original and relevant interdisciplinarity for the subject: as such, the involvement of different doctoral schools within a network will be valued.
+- An innovative and relevant interdisciplinary approach to the topic: in this regard, the involvement of various doctoral schools within a network will be highly valued.

 - Methodological qualities.